PetyoPlPetrov/calendar.github.io/README.md

 1. Clone the repository on master branch(it is the default one)

-   - the library source code is located into `src` folder
+   - the library source code is located into `calendar/src` folder

 1. To **install dependencies** execute in the terminal `npm install`